-Improvement Example Total Return to annual scheme 'Reverting to a 30 hour a year cycle.'
+'Provided regular webinars throughout the 3-year period on each objective activity.'
+'The guidelines are clunky'.
+'Giving more support to the osteopaths.
+'It would be helpful to have specific CPD course aimed at meeting each criterion to ensure people are fulfilling all the requirements of the CPD and also to make these more accessible for those who don't live near big cities.
+Whether this is online or more locations offered' Return to annual scheme 'Reverting to a 30 hour a year cycle.'
 'Changing back to the previous system'.
-'Make it a 1-year cycle for the hours requirement with a 3-year PDR for the OPS if people really want it.'
-4 Less 'It has become complicated - too much ticking boxes as opposed to open ended experiential learning - but that is very difficult to assess'.
+'Make it a 1-year cycle for hours with a 3-year PDR for the OPS if people really want it.'
+4 Less complicated 'It has become complicated - too much ticking boxes as opposed to open ended experiential learning - but that is very difficult to assess'.
 'Make it easier to comply, make it less formulated by GOsC.'
 'It can feel too difficult to achieve the hours and also just feels like more of a test than something that we should be doing for interest and to help ourselves not just to satisfy GOsC.'
 'I think just ensuring that osteopaths do the required number of hours of study & courses is all that is needed.
 By all means dictate what that study includes (e.g., learning about consent) but I do not feel other aspects of the scheme (such as the PDR) are useful.
 Surely most osteopaths get support from professionals and colleagues on courses.
 For a CPD scheme to be successful, all that is needed is proof of our hours of study in my opinion.'
-'I now spend too much time ensuring I meet set criteria and not improving my individual practice.'
-5 No changes 'Current scheme was difficult enough to understand - I do not want any immediate change, it is too confusing and took a long time to learn.
+5 ı 'I now spend too much time ensuring I meet set criteria and not improving my individual practice.'
+No changes 'Current scheme was difficult enough to understand - I do not want any immediate change, it is too confusing and took a long time to learn.
 If it changes so often, we end up taking a long time to learn how to do CPD rather than actually doing it.'
-'No changes' 'It works well' It seems suitable for purpose without being too demanding'.
-'None' 5 Quality of CPD 'The hours and financial cost are a burden, when the quality of CPD courses is fairly poor, low scientific content.'
+'No changes' 5 'It works well' It seems suitable for purpose without being too demanding'.
+'None' Quality of CPD 'The hours and financial cost are a burden, when the quality of CPD courses is fairly poor, low scientific content.'
 3 Other 'Every profession has to do CPD, as a new registrant there seems so many opportunities for CPD and some at no or little cost, so I am not sure why there is so much negativity within the profession about it.'
-'My CPD practice is still following the General Dental Council guidelines, so therefore already following an improved CPD scheme.
+3 'My CPD practice is still following the General dental council guidelines, so therefore an already improved CPD scheme.
 I am sure most of my colleagues will need time to increase their CPD quality, and it shall take time.'
-3

-We also asked respondents whether they had any additional comments, these have been themed in Table 23.
+51. We also asked respondents whether they had any additional comments, these have been themed in Table 21.
 The main themes here were around streamlining the recoding of CPD and the paperwork involved, so that it was less time consuming.

-Table 23: Q25: Additional comments themed
+Table 21: Q25: Additional comments themed